 Most websites are uninspired places, unnatural habitats, eerily void of style and personality.
-This is largely because they are made by novices, committees or programmers rather than collaboration between designers, artists, photographers, and writers, the only people we to trust with our stories.
+This is largely because they are made by novices, committees or programmers rather than collaboration between designers, artists, photographers, and writers, the only people we can trust with our stories.

 An engaging website requires seven things:

 • Thoughtful architecture for overall design, theme, content and flow.

 Know what you want to accomplish from the get-go and stay true

 • Expert copywriting, design, graphics and photography.

 Please never use work from others without their permission.

 • Easy to reference phone number, email, social media links